Small Intestinal Bacterial Overgrowth: What to Know

 What is Small Intestinal Bacterial Overgrowth?

-Small intestinal bacterial overgrowth syndrome is when an abnormal increase in the overall bacterial population occurs in the small intestine.
-Unlike the large intestine, which is home to many bacteria, the small intestine should have relatively few.
+Small intestinal bacterial overgrowth syndrome occurs when an abnormal increase in the overall bacterial population is present in the small intestine.
+Unlike the large intestine, which is home to numerous bacteria, the small intestine typically has relatively few.
 When excess bacteria invade this part of the digestive tract, it can lead to a range of symptoms, such as bloating, abdominal pain, diarrhea, and even weight loss.
-Intestinal bacterial overgrowth, or blind loop syndrome, often becomes a complication following abdominal surgery.
+Intestinal bacterial overgrowth, also known as blind loop syndrome, often becomes a complication following abdominal surgery.
 This bacterial overgrowth disrupts the normal digestive processes, leading to various health issues.

 Let us look at bacterial overgrowth syndrome risk factors.